artholic/ios-homework-week1-facebook/README.md

 -How many hours did it take to complete?
 8 hours -Which required and optional stories have you completed?
-Setup:
+*Setup:
-Create a new project (disable Auto Layout).
+  -Create a new project (disable Auto Layout).
+Guide -Add the image assets above.
 Guide
-Add the image assets above.
-Guide
-Configure the app icon and splash screen.
+  -Configure the app icon and splash screen.
 Guide
 Tab Bar
 Add a tab bar controller with 5 view controllers.
 Embed each view controller in its own navigation controller.
 Set a different background color for each view controller so you can confirm the tab bar controller is working correctly.